Computer Types: Classical vs. Non-Classical

 There are other factors too (can you think of some?) that could affect the performance of the system at any given time.
 So, the behavior of the water computer -- at least with respect to its "information-carrying" properties -- is not deterministic.
 This is because the computer does not, by its proper operation, determine that a precise amount of water will be added to the measuring vat for any given weight on the scale.

 There is also another type of indeterminacy about the system.
 With the ball computer, the information that is given as output (i.e., the number of people in the room) is deterministically tied to the input.
 Unless the computer malfunctions, the computer's output will always match the number of people in the room.
-There is a one-to-one correspondence between balls and people that insures that there is a deterministic relationship between the input that is being measured and the output.
 The same cannot be said for the water computer.
 Even when it is functioning exactly as it was designed it is quite possible that the output does not correspond to the input that it is intended to measure.
-What that means, in a word, is that the water computer can make "mistakes".
+What that means is that if you are using this water-computer to count people entering a room, then the computer can make "mistakes".
 There is a high degree of probability that the number of people registered on the side of the vat will correspond to the number of people in the room.
 But it isn't guaranteed.
-In fact, you can demonstrate this to yourself by doing the exercise below.
+You can see in the video below that if you send all of the heavy people through first, three people entering the turnstiles will register as four people.

 A further property that distinguishes many non-classical computers from the more familiar digital computers is the order in which processing is done.
 The standard paradigm for digital computers is that the operations to be performed by the computer program must be done one step at a time and in a specific, regimented order.